 The town of Paoay, about 290 miles north of Manila, hosts another robust church: the St. Augustine Church, colloquially known as Paoay Church.
 This house of worship embodies the architectural style known as "Earthquake Gothic": due to its sturdy construction, the Paoay Church has survived over 300 years of earthquakes.
 24 buttresses support the sides of the church, preventing it from collapsing even with the strongest tremors.

-The bell tower is also separated from the main church building, to prevent the church being damaged should the tower fall in an earthquake.
+The bell tower is also separated from the main church building, to prevent the church from being damaged should the tower fall in an earthquake.
 The tower served as an observation post for Filipino freedom fighters in 1898 and 1945.

 Along with a number of other Baroque-style churches in the Philippines, the Paoay Church was designated a UNESCO World Heritage Site in 1993.